zinic/abseta/gurps_magic.md

 * a **-1** per other device you have at the moment.
 A device that lasts permanently (as indicated in the device description) does not carry a penalty.

-## Life Suck
+## Extracting Energy Reserve from Targets

 Meta + Transform

-Drains up to 10 points from the creature's combined HT and WIL.
+Drains up to 10 points from the target's combined HT and WIL.

-* Can be used to pay off tally points.
+* Extracted energy reserve may be used to pay off caster tally points.

 ## Maintaining Devices